theshevon/invoice-maker/readme.md

 ```
 ### Defaults:

-The following parameters can be configured in the `defaults.py` file in [this](app/defaults) directory:
+The following parameters can be configured in the [here](app/common/defaults.py):

 - `DEFAULT_TIME_PERIOD`
 - `OLDEST_START_DATE`